Skip to main content Skip to footer

 On our Commercial Waste & Recycling webpage, you can find several tools to help you to implement your business waste diversion program including a guide with detailed information, resources to train your staff, a link to find haulers that operate in the City and the services that they provide, and a sign maker that allow you to make customized signs for your bins.
 If you need more help, call 311 and a Waste Diversion Specialist will be glad to help you to tackle your waste diversion issues.

-The first annual report is due on January 31st, 2024.
-At that time go to Lethbridge.ca/retrac and follow the prompts to fill out the report.
+Annual reports are due by January 31 each year.
+Go to Lethbridge.ca/retrac and follow the prompts to fill out the report.
 The information is high-level, and we won’t ask for any quantitative information.
 The goal of this report is to provide a convenient way for businesses to show to the City that they are complying with the regulations.

 For more information, view our ReTRAC Connect Self Reporting Guide.